The Gunny Sack

 What is corn in a cup?

-Corn in a Cup is a creation sold by The Corn Stand at the Iowa State Fair.
-It is basically Mexican Street Corn in a cup rather than on the cob.
+Corn in a cup is Mexican Street Corn or elote in a cup called rather than on the cob.
+It’s also called esquites and is sold by street vendors in Mexico.
 The cup features roasted corn kernels coated with spicy mayo, chorizo pork sausage, cotija cheese, cilantro, and lime juice.

-corn in a cup with lime wedge
+Corn in a cup with a lime wedge.

 Corn In A Cup